realmicu/minetest-micupack/README.md

     - "standby" - furnace is burning fuel but there are no items loaded

     Punch node to see current status.

+  - **Digital Switch**

+    Configurable multi-state switch with one-digit simple decimal LCD display.
+    Its purpose is to enhance SaferLua Controller functionality by providing selectable input via standard Tubelib messaging.
+SL Controller can be programmed to perform different actions depending on value selected on digital panel.
+    Right after placement, panel is in setup mode and should be configured before use; after successful configration, setup screen is no longer accessible.
+To change parameters again, simply collect and redeploy node.

+    Configuration options:

+    - destination number(s) of Controller(s) to send events to (optional, if not set - no messages are sent)
+    - set of accepted digits (should be at least one digit or device refuses to start)
+    - direction of value change ("up" means increase, "down" decrease); values do wrap around

+    Switch value setting is changed with right click, like standard Tubelib buttons.

+    To get value currently set on panel, query its status using SaferLua $get_status(NUMBER) function which returns "0" through "9" or "off" if panel is unconfigured.
+When panel is connected to Controller(s), switch sends "on" events every time it is changed (please note Controller limit of one event per second!)

+    Status:

+    - "0" ..
+"9" - current value
+    - "off" - placed but not yet configured

+    Events (optional):
+    - "on" - on digit change

 * **Biogas Machines** (biogasmachines)